inprosysltd/tv_locker_backend/README.md

 ## Notes

 - Term duration must be 7, 15, or 30 days
-- Each device gets unique activation codes
+- Each device gets unique activation codes (one per EMI term)
-- Lock dates are calculated from EMI start date
+- Lock dates are calculated from EMI start date based on term duration
 - Remote locks persist even when TV is off
-- TV should periodically check lock status when powered on
+- TV should periodically check lock status when powered on using `/api/check-lock`
+- `/api/check` endpoint automatically activates devices when called - no separate activation needed
+- All endpoints return activation codes along with terms and lock dates for TV reference

+## Postman Collection

+A Postman collection is included in `TV_Locker_API.postman_collection.json` with:
+- **Global variable**: `baseUrl` set to your Vercel deployment URL
+- **TV App API folder**: Endpoints for TV application (check status, check lock, unlock)
+- **Admin API folder**: Endpoints for admin operations (register device, remote lock, health check)

+To import:
+1. Open Postman
+2. Click **Import**
+3. Select `TV_Locker_API.postman_collection.json`
+4. The collection will be imported with the base URL already configured